ARTICLE I: NAME AND PURPOSE

 Upon approval of two-thirds of the Board in attendance, a resolution to dissolve the Society will be placed before the Membership at a stated or properly called meeting, and upon approval by a majority of members present, the Society will be dissolved.

-Upon dissolution, no part of the Society’s funds or property shall be distributed to or among its members, directors, or any individuals.
-After payment of all indebtedness of the organization, its surplus funds and properties shall be used in such a manner as to further the specific purposes of the organization as set forth in Article I of the Charter.
+Upon dissolution, no part of the funds or property of the Society shall be distributed to or among its members, directors, or any individuals.
+After payment of all indebtedness of the Society, its surplus funds and properties shall be distributed to one or more nonprofit organization as to further the specific purposes of the Society as set forth in Article I of the Charter.